IFEOMA2005/Hybrid-Automation-suite/README.md

 ### Markdown

-THIS IS TO MAKE SURE THAT EVERYTHINH IS DONW
+THIS IS TO MAKE SURE THAT EVERYTHINH IS DONW thankx

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for